SuperOfficeDocs/crmscript/docs/api-reference/global-functions/flushCaches.md

 so.topic: reference
 ---

+# flushCaches

 This will flush the caches in NetServer.